Zur Geschichte der Religion und Philosophie in Deutschland: Second book

 While Heine saw a religious revolution mainly as the work of one person, he regarded a "philosophical revolution" to be the result of thinkers such as René Descartes, Immanuel Kant and Georg Wilhelm Friedrich Hegel.
 They, and also John Locke, Leibniz, Spinoza and Lessing, form "geistige Familienbande" (spiritual family ties) that work, sometimes in contradiction, towards an improvement of philosophy.
 Heine distinguished between idealism, a theory of ideas, and materialism, which is derived from sensual experience.
 He opposed terms such as spiritualism and sensualism as polemic.
 He preferred pantheism to both a Christian and Jewish personal God and the atheism of the French Revolution, saying "Gott ist alles, was da ist" (God is everything that exists).

 Third book

 Heine appreciated Kant's philosophy, summarising: "Kant bewies uns, daß wir von den Dingen, wie sie an und für sich selber sind, nichts wissen, sondern daß wir nur in so fern etwas von ihnen wissen, als sie sich in unserem Geiste reflektiren" (Kant proved to us that we know nothing of the things as they are, but only know of them as they are reflected in our mind).
 He saw a "Verspätung" (delay) of the Germans in European history but expected nonetheless that a revolution would happen in Germany, late but forcefully.

 Legacy

 Der Salon.
 Zweiter Band did not sell well, but the publication resulted in several bans in Prussia, Hamburg and Austria.
 Klemens Wenzel Lothar von Metternich, however, recommended the book as quintessential and in good style.
-The book foreshadows thoughts which later became topics of Friedrich Nietzsche, Sigmund Freud and Walter Benjamin, among others.
+The book foreshadows thoughts which later became topics of Friedrich Nietzsche, Sigmund Freud, Gershom Scholem and Walter Benjamin, among others.